 - You can specify less than 150 days, but 150 days is the default and the maximum duration you can select, except that you can renew once for a total of 300 days.

 - The usage is detailed on this page.

 - Purchase disk drives to be added to the storage system for dedicated group storage.
 The end of support for the current array is at the end of 2025.

 - Cost estimated for the Qumulo storage array is $120,000 for 133 TB.
-This is more expensive than our previous clusters.
-The rental program based on the DDN array will no longer be available
+This is more expensive than our previous clusters due to the speed trade-off mentioned above.

 - For groups that need less than 133TB: using the free storage allocations or /xdisk option is the best option.

 - Files that need to be kept for 1-3 years can be offloaded to other platforms, like the University of Arizona Google Drive.